 In Albany, the English founded the first colony in Western Australia in 1826, two years before Perth and Fremantle.
 Until the end of the 19th century, the town was an important military and commercial port.

-Albany then turned to whaling, which was considered the town’s most important industry from the fifties to the eighties.
+Albany then turned to whaling, which was considered the town’s most important industry from the 1950s to the 1980s.
 At the time of its closure, it was the last Anglophone whaling station in the southern hemisphere.
 This site has been converted into a unique museum that can be visited today.
 You can jump on a fully restored whaling boat and learn more about these magnificent mammals.
-A visit to this museum takes about 3 hours and costs $ 29 per person.
-Fortunately, whales are no longer sought after by whalers but only by tourists these days!
+A visit to this museum takes about three hours and costs $32 per person.
+The museum is open from 9am to 5pm.

 Things to do in Albany